JuliaMolSim/DFTK.jl/README.md

 All this in about 5k lines of pure Julia code.
 The code emphasizes simplicity and flexibility, with the goal of facilitating methodological development and interdisciplinary collaboration.
-It has not been properly optimized and fine-tuned yet, but the performance is of the same order of magnitude as established packages.
+Our performance is of the same order of magnitude as established packages.

 **Note:** DFTK has only been compared against standard packages for a small number of test cases and might still contain bugs.